ISISComputingGroup/ibex_developers_manual/Providing-Support.md

 In hours:
   - You keep an eye on the Experiment Controls inbox and follow through to see that any issues are resolved, these are echoed in Teams where they can be discussed and uses the same indications as the flash reviews to indicate whether or not the issue is being or has been dealt with
-  - You keep an eye on Nagios (either via the website or if you receive messages that way) and look to resolve issues as appropriate - ask if help is needed or it is unclear
+  - You keep an eye on Nagios (either via the website or if you receive messages that way) and look to resolve issues as appropriate - ask if help is needed or it is unclear. [nagios overview](https://varanus.nd.rl.ac.uk/nagios/) and the [web dashboard overview](http://dataweb.isis.rl.ac.uk/IbexDataweb/Overview/ibexOverview.html)

-Out of hours:
-  - If you are on call at a weekend you should look at the [nagios overview](https://varanus.nd.rl.ac.uk/nagios/) and the [web dashboard overview](http://dataweb.isis.rl.ac.uk/IbexDataweb/Overview/ibexOverview.html) in the morning to check the status of the instruments as we would normally during stand up.
-At the same time you should also check that no urgent issues have come through to the Experiment Controls inbox.
-  - Just focus on the most important things!

 ## Trouble Shooting